Brave Combat Federation: Broadcast Talent

-As of 2025, the BRAVE Combat Federation broadcast team includes Phil Campbell, Kirik Jenness, and Carlos Kremer.
+The BRAVE Combat Federation broadcast team consists of Phil Campbell, Kirik Jenness, and Carlos Kremer.
 Kremer has been the promotion’s official cage announcer since BRAVE CF 1, making him one of the longest-serving on-air figures in the organization’s history.
 In recognition of his contributions, he was inducted into the BRAVE CF Hall of Fame during BRAVE CF 100, becoming the first cage announcer to receive this honor.

 Phil Campbell

-Philip Laurence Campbell (born 9 October 1988) is an Irish broadcaster and former combat sports athlete who serves as one of BRAVE CF’s lead commentators.
+Philip Laurence Campbell (born 9 October 1988) is an Irish broadcaster and former combat sports athlete who serves as one of BRAVE CF’s color commentators.
 Campbell was raised in the town of Larne in County Antrim and educated at Garron Tower College before earning an honours degree in Criminology and Criminal Justice from the University of Ulster.
 Prior to his broadcasting career, he competed in multiple combat sports, becoming an Irish National MMA Champion as well as an Irish National Bare-Knuckle Boxing Champion.
 His background as a fighter has contributed to his analytical style and technical breakdowns during BRAVE CF broadcasts.